-If you’re an artist wanting to make your way in the music world, first consider these three questions: what kind of artist do you want to be? how far do you want to go? do you need help or can you do it yourself?
+If you’re an indie artist wanting to make your way in the music scene, first of all, its best to understand ‘what is indie music’?
+Then, you must consider what kind of artist you want to be, how far you want to go and whether you need help or do it all yourself.

-In this post we’re going to break it down; what is indie music and what is involved in self-releasing?
+In this article, we’re going to break down what is indie music and what is involved in self-releasing.
 Here is a step-by-step guide to making it as an indie artist.

-Majors are the old dogs of the business, they’ve been operating for over half a century and have produced some of the most successful artists of all time.
-They have a lot of power and influence; they often operate with their own distribution companies and can offer significant financial backing to artists.
-Majors are global companies, and generally more commercially motivated.
-The Warner Music Group, Sony Music Group and The Universal Music Group are widely known as the three major labels worldwide.
-Major labels tend to produce popular music that is radio friendly.
+Majors are the old dogs of the business, who have been operating for over half a century and have produced some of the most successful artists of all time.
+They have a lot of power and influence and often operate with their own distribution companies.

 If you’re not sure which label to target, have a look at who your main influences are signed to.
 That’s always a great place to start.

 It’s still possible to have a successful career as an artist by working with an indie label, or even without a label.
-There are a number of DIY artists out there who are changing their scenes and succeeding for all their hard work without outside help.
-Chance the Rapper is infamously known for being an independent artist, as is Lady Leshurr from Birmingham.
+There are a number of DIY artists out there who are succeeding without outside help.
+Chance the Rapper is infamously known for being an independent artist, as is Lady Leshurr.

-Each side has its pros and cons; majors take away most of the business and legal responsibilities for the artist.
-Indie means more work but gives you more freedom and can sometimes be more profitable for the artist.
+Each side has its pros and cons.
+Majors take away most of the business and legal responsibilities for the artist.
+This, therefore, means that being independent requires more work, but gives you more freedom and can sometimes be more profitable for the artist.
 It’s worth evaluating both sides to establish which avenue is best for you.

 Here is some advice for getting your music out into the world if you want to go indie.